ks-encode/Humanoid-Robot-Arms/README.md

 Can use live feedback to move the model around live, but be very careful as it moves at max speed.
 Press program virtually first then live control.

 **CK**
-I feel like he doesnt know very much about the project, but will also just let you do what you want.
+I feel like he doesnt know a lot about the project, but is chill to work with and will find you resources.
 So do some research to get a good idea of what is reasonable then present it to him (-:

 **TODO**
 wire other side of left hand to teensy, mirror what is on the right side